 - Rheumatoid arthritis is an inflammatory condition where the one’s own body attacks the lining of the joint and destroys the cartilage.

-Finger arthritis is often hereditary but can also be caused by previous trauma to the articular cartilage or the ligaments of the affected joint or as a result of joint infection.
+Finger arthritis is often due to wear and tear but can also be hereditary, caused by previous trauma to the articular cartilage or the ligaments of the affected joint or as a result of joint infection.

 - Pain, swelling and deformity of the joint

 The diagnosis can be made from detailed clinical history and clinical examination.
 The main clinical findings include joint deformity, swelling and reduced movement associated with pain.